Email subscription form header

 Make a List and Keep It Handy

-Write down your packing list and keep it somewhere where you can easily access it such as your phone or computer.
-If there is something you forget to pack, add it to your permanent list for next time.
+Write down your packing list and keep it somewhere you can easily access it, such as your phone or computer.
+If you forget something to pack, add it to your permanent list for next time.

 Use Your Samples and Travel Size Products

 I keep a bag just for travel.
-When I get samples for beauty products, a free toothbrush from the dentist, hotel shampoos, etc. I put them in my travel bag so I can leave my full-size products at home.
+When I get samples of beauty products, such as a free toothbrush from the dentist, hotel shampoos, etc., I put them in my travel bag to leave my full-size products at home.

 Mix and Match

 Choose a color scheme and pack items that go together.
-I like to pack black and tan clothing, or navy and cream so that you can make several outfits and it cuts down on the shoes you need to bring.
+I like to pack black and tan clothing or navy and cream, so you can make several outfits and reduce the number of shoes you need to bring.

 Take Care Of The Important Things

-Photocopy your important documents such as passports and ID.
-If you are not going to be using certain credit cards or store cards, take them out of your wallet and leave them at home.
-Make photocopies of the credit cards you do take and note the phone number you need to call if your cards get lost or stolen.
+Photocopy your important documents such as passports and IDs.
+If you will not use particular credit or store cards, remove them from your wallet and leave them at home.
+Make photocopies of the credit cards you take and note the phone number you need to call if your cards get lost or stolen.

 Pack Your Carry-on